 In the Middle Ages, the neighbourhoods of Siena really did fight with each other.
 Each was an armed camp, owing allegiance to different minor nobles.

-Even today, people in Siena discourage their children from marrying someone from a different neighbourhood.
+Even today, some people in Siena discourage their children from marrying someone from a different neighbourhood.

 To this day, it’s best not to wear one neighbourhood’s team colours into another neighbourhood; fist-fights can erupt.